codeaudit/SayKitSDK/Developer Guide/voice-requests.md

 For example, consider a `VoiceRequest` subclass called `RatingRequest`, which asks the user for a rating from 1 to 10.
 This request could display a `UIPickerView` to allow for touch interaction.
 Here’s one approach to designing this class:

-[insert class diagram that includes `UIPickerViewDelegate` hooked to a `PickNumberResponder` class extending the `VoiceRequestResponder` protocol]
+[insert VR Figure 4: class diagram that includes `UIPickerViewDelegate` hooked to a `PickNumberResponder` class extending the `VoiceRequestResponder` protocol]

 #### Changing feedback sounds